seejohnrun/track_history/README.md

       annotate(:name) { "#{name} !!!" }
     end

+If you need to change the field names to work with legacy tables you can do that too:

+    track_history do
+      field :name, :before => :name_from, :after => :name_to
+    end

 And if you don't want the reference field maintained for whatever reason:

     track_history :reference => false